Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 3D

 \subsubsection{2D block states for $n=1$}

 We now turn to 2D block states.
-On the half planes are 2D FSPT phases with $\Z_N$ symmetry, whose classification is reviewed in Appendix \ref{append:review}.
-It turns out that all 2D blocks that we need have free fermion realizations, whose edge modes are Majorana or Dirac fermions.
-Let us set up some notations.
-The chiral Majorana edge mode of a $p_x+ip_y$ superconductors is denoted by $\gamma$, and $\ol{\gamma}$ for $p_x-ip_y$ superconductor.
-Dirac edge modes of a Chern insulator with $C=1$ ($C=-1$) are denoted by $\psi$ ($\ol{\psi}$).
+The situations for $n=1$ and $n>1$ are different.
+We discuss the $n=1$ case in this subsection, and leave the latter to the next subsection.
+On the half planes are 2D FSPT phases with $\Z_2$ symmetry, whose classification is reviewed in Appendix \ref{append:review}.
+The key question is whether we can glue the 2D blocks at the rotation axis by gapping out the edge modes without breaking the symmetries.

-A basic fact that will be repeatedly used later is the following: in a Chern insulator with Chern number $C$, a $2\pi\phi$ flux where $\phi$ is a rational number has topological twist $e^{{\pi i}C\phi^2}$.
-In this section (as well as continuations in Appendix \ref{app:more3D}), we denote topological twist factor as $e^{2\pi i h}$ where $h$ is the topological spin.

-To see whether the construction yields a 3D bulk SPT phase, we need to check whether the gapless edge modes can be gapped out preserving all symmetries.
-We fold the blocks to a multi-layer system, and the rotation symmetry becomes the cyclic permutation of layers.
+To see whether the gapless edge modes can be gapped out preserving all symmetries, we fold the 2D blocks to a multi-layer system.
+Then, the rotation symmetry becomes the cyclic permutation of layers, i.e., an internal $\mathbb{Z}_{2M}^f$ symmetry.
 The gappability of the edge modes is equivalent to that the multi-layer state is topologically trivial.
-This can be checked by computing the topological response: inserting symmetry defects with fluxes corresponding to $\mb{g},\vr$ and $\mb{g}\vr$.
-The SPT phase is trivial if and only if the topological twists of these defects are ``trivial''.
-The precise meaning of the value of defect topological twists being trivial will be discussed later.
+This can be checked by computing the topological response through inserting symmetry defects with fluxes corresponding to $\mb{g}$ and $\vr$, the generators of $\mathbb{Z}_2$ and $C_M^-$ respectively.
+The SPT phase is trivial if and only if the topological response of these defects are ``trivial''.
+The precise meaning of ``triviality'' will be clear below.
+More specifically, according to Ref.~\onlinecite{WangPRB2017}, the SPT phase with $\mathbb{Z}_{2M}^f\times\mathbb{Z}_2$ symmetry is trivial as long as the topological twists of the $\mb{g}$ and $\vr$ are trivial, which we calculate now.